openglbook/openglbook.com/_includes/chapter-2-content.md

 are copying data to the currently activated buffer with this target type, in our case the buffer identified by the value stored in `VboId`.

-The `size` parameter is set to our `Size` variable, previously initialized to contain the size in bytes of our `Vertices` array.
-As you can see from the function prototype above, the data is provided as a void pointer type through parameter `data`, which means that you can upload any data to the GPU’s memory as long as you can provide their size.
+The `size` parameter is set to the size in bytes of our `Vertices` array.
+As you can see from the function prototype above, the data is provided as a void pointer type through parameter `data`, which means that you can upload any data to the GPU's memory as long as you can provide their size.
 In our case, this data are an array of floating point numbers, but it could easily be an array of bytes, or an array of integers for that matter.

 The `usage` parameter is set to `GL_STATIC_DRAW`, which signified to OpenGL that the data uploaded to the memory will not be modified (*static*) and used for